 Labor and delivery: It’s a wild ride, a life-changing adventure, the ultimate event before you finally meet your baby.
 It’s also an experience chock-full of words and phrases you may not know or understand.
 But take heart!
-We’ve gathered the most common terms and definitions right here so you can be hip to the vocabulary in no time.
+We’ve gathered the most common terms and definitions right here so you can be hip to the terminology in no time.

 Amniotic sac.
 Also called “bag of waters” or simply “water,” this sac is filled with clear, odorless fluid that surrounds and protects the baby in the uterus from bacteria in the outside environment.
 It’s a pretty sure bet that once your water breaks, your baby will be arriving soon.